Complex-valued Iris Recognition Network: Discussion and Conclusions

 { }

 \begin{IEEEbiography} [{ }]{Kien Nguyen} is a Research Fellow at Queensland University of Technology.
-He has been conducting research in the area of iris recognition and biometrics for the last 10 years, and has published his research in high quality journals and conferences in the area. .
+He has been conducting research in the area of iris recognition and biometrics for the last 10 years, and has published his research in high quality journals and conferences in the area.
 His research interests are in application of computer vision and deep learning techniques to the areas of biometrics, surveillance and scene understanding.
-He has been serving as an Associate Editor of the journal IEEE Access in the area of biometrics since 2016. \end{IEEEbiography}
+He has been serving as an Associate Editor of the journal IEEE Access since 2016. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Clinton Fookes} is a Professor in Vision and Signal Processing at the Queensland University of Technology.
 He holds a BEng (Aero/Av), an MBA, and a PhD in computer vision.
 He actively researches across computer vision, machine learning, signal processing and pattern recognition areas.
-He serves on the editorial boards for the Pattern Recognition Journal and the IEEE Transactions on Information Forensics and Security.
+He serves on the editorial boards for the IEEE Transactions on Image Processing, Pattern Recognition, and the IEEE Transactions on Information Forensics and Security.
 He is a Senior Member of the IEEE, an Australian Institute of Policy and Science Young Tall Poppy, an Australian Museum Eureka Prize winner, and a Senior Fulbright Scholar.

 \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Sridha Sridharan} obtained his MSc degree from the University of Manchester, UK and his PhD degree from University of New South Wales, Australia.
 He is currently a Professor at Queensland University of Technology (QUT) where he leads the research program in Signal Processing, Artificial Intelligence and Vision Technologies (SAIVT). \end{IEEEbiography}